cioccarellia/ksprefs/README.md

 ### Queuing
 To enqueue values to be written into the preference storage you can use `queue()`.
 It follows the `push()` syntax.<br>
-Not writing the changes to the file makes enqueuing a valid choice for batch computing or expensive and long-running operations.<br>
+Not writing the changes to the file makes enqueuing a valid choice for both batch computing or expensive and long-running operations.<br>
-`queue()` takes the key and the value, and saves the changes in-memory.<br>
+`queue()` takes a key and a value, and saves the changes in-memory.<br>
 `queue()` does not actually write them to the storage.
-You can do so by calling `save()`.
+You can do so by calling `save()` (Or by using `push()` subsequently).
 <br><br>
-This touches a broader concept, which is storing scope.
+This segment touches a broader concept, which is storing scope.
 There are two storing scopes for SharedPreferences:
 - in-memory (key-value pairs are kept in memory).
 This is fast to read to/write from, but does not persist application restarts.
 - XML (key-value pairs are kept on a file).
-Writng to a file is mildly expensive but it allows preferences to survive across application restarts.<br>
+Writng to a file is mildly expensive but it allows preferences to survive across application restarts.<br><br>
 Here is a table explaining how different methods inside KsPrefs touch and go through those storing scopes

 | `StoringScope` | in-memory | XML |